Asymptotics for M-type smoothing splines with non-smooth objective functions: Main results: existence of solutions and rates of convergence

 \end{theorem}

-Note that $\lambda \asymp n^{-\gamma}$ implies $n^{m} \lambda \to \infty$ for $m \geq 1$ , which is required in Theorem \ref{Thm:2}.
-Since the proofs of corollaries \ref{Cor:1} and \ref{Cor:2} regarding optimal estimation of derivatives and bias reduction do not depend on the existence of a scale estimate, they carry over immediately to this setting.
+Since the proofs of Corollaries \ref{Cor:SMSP1} and \ref{Cor:SMSP2} regarding optimal estimation of derivatives and bias reduction do not depend on the existence of a scale estimate, they carry over immediately to this setting.

-We finally deal with the situation of auxiliary scale estimates that exhibit lower than root-n convergence rates.
-Such a slower rate could arise, for example, if one uses the residuals of an M-type smoothing spline estimate in order to compute a robust scale.
-In this case, since $Y_i - \widehat{f}_n(t_i)$ differ from $\epsilon_i$ by $n^{-m/(2m+1)}$, the scale estimate would normally converge with $n^{2m/(2m+1)}$ instead of $n^{1/2}$.
-The following last set of conditions is tailored for such cases.